solid/authorization-panel/proposals/authorization-ucr/uc-survey.md

 * +0 justinwb: This scenario is legitimate though I believe we'll likely get to VC in the next cycle.
 * +1 elf-pavlik:
 * +0 KaiGilb: graphMetrix Sound good.
-I would again think this would be app controlled
+I would again think this would be app changeled
 * +1 hindia:
 * dmitrizagidulin: This is out of scope for authorization.
 At best, it belongs in a wallet spec or implementation guide.